+Thus the choice of a non-transitive subgroup $\frakS_5$ of ${}^{II}\frakS_6$ or a transitive subgroup of ${}^{I}\frakS_6$ defines the choice of $5$ planes among the $15$ planes contained in $\sfS_3$.
+As we noted earlier, this choice is equivalent to the choice of a total.

-\begin{itemize} \item[(21)] \textit{A choice of a total in the set $[1,6]$ defines a choice of 5 planes in $\sfS_3$, or, equivalently, 5 double lines in $\CR_4$, or equivalently, 5 nodes of a 15-nodal quintic $X_H$.
+\begin{itemize} \item[(22)] \textit{The choice of a total in the set $[1,6]$ defines the choice of $5$ planes in $\sfS_3$, or, equivalently, $5$ double lines in $\CR_4$, or equivalently, $5$ nodes of a $15$-nodal quartic $X_{\CR}^H$.
 There are six such choices.} \end{itemize}